 We began jumping off and the minute that you hit the water, well it’s just freezing!
 It’s just so cold and invigorating.
 There’s also this level of playful competition when there’s a group.
 We ended up testing our own limits by seeing how high we could jump from different platforms.
 That afternoon, in this tiny town, we had time to just enjoy the moment.

 Finding hygge in Hellesylt Norway 🇳🇴 Anyone guess what the water temperature was??
 (Clue: this place is inside the arctic circle & the water from these fjords heads out into the Norwegian Sea 🥶) (My balls were blue) . @contiki #contikiscandinavia #contikijoao #contikichilv #contiki #hellesylt #norwaytravel #gopro #gopro7 #hero7black #tripon #gopromoment #norge #visitnorway #djicreator #norgefoto #goprotravel #hygge

 Lose yourself with the people around you

-There were so many moments that we came together as a group.
+There were so many moments that we came together as a group during our trip to Scandinavia.
 Bobsledding in Gjøvik was all about the group challenge.
 We started from this little old club house, surrounded by pine trees.
 Then split up into teams, each representing a different country.
 We were the Jamaican bobsled team (obviously).
 We had some extra competition as we learnt that another tour had set the world record – for summer bobsled pushing, not quite the Olympic standard!

 You’re really in it together as all the other travellers in your group work to push you down the track.
 We were super stoked as two of our teams beat the record.
 Strangers became friends, just like that.